-The Directory identifies ways in which the Mass may be adapted to support children to participate more fully in the celebration of Eucharist.
-The DRS should use this resource when consulting with the priest to plan/prepare Masses within the school.
+The DRS should use a range of creative and appropriate strategies to support making the Mass as meaningful as possible for young people.
+This should be explored when consulting with the priest to plan/prepare Masses within the school.
 It is very important that such consultation is engaged early and fully with the priest who will preside at the Mass.